I am Rush Limbaugh, meeting and surpassing all audience expectations on a daily basis.

 It's a politico.

-Critics left and right are accusing Rahm Emanuel of disloyalty by proxy after a Dana Milbank column in Sunday's Washington Post defended the Emmanuel and trashed.
+Critics left and right are accusing Rah Emmanuel of disloyalty by proxy after a Dana Milbank column in Sunday's Washington Post defended Emmanuel and trashed reputed Emmanuel rivals Valerie Jarrett and Robert Gibbs.

-Emmanuel spokesman declined comment.
+Emmanuel's spokesman declined comment.

 Gibbs and Valerie Jarrett, they have no idea what we're facing.

-So hey, it's not hunky dory inside the White House.
+So, hey, it's not Hunky Dory inside the White House.

 Public policy polling, Obama's approval decline.

-Liz Sidati run Fournier, Democrats worried about Obama track record.
+Democrats worried about Obama's track record.

-Democrat governors said Sunday they worry about Obama's track record fighting Republican political attacks, and urged him to better connect with anxious voters.
+Democrat governors said Sunday they worry about Obama's track record fighting Republican political attacks and urged him to better connect with anxious voters.

-Hey, you Democrat governors, I'm sorry he can't.
+Hey, you Democrat governors, I'm sorry, he can't.

 He doesn't connect with anybody but elites and professors.